 We found a micro-cairn that we would add to before leaving.

-The view southwest at “Mill Creek Peak” (left), North Castle (centre), and Mount Gladstone (right).
+The view southwest at “Mill Creek Peak” and “Mill Creek Mountain” (left), North Castle (centre), and Mount Gladstone (right).
 I know I just showed a similar picture from along the ridge, but seriously, on a clear day, both Castle Peak and Windsor Mountain would be absolute standouts on the left.

 On the left to the north sits “Blue Mountain”, Burmis Mountain, Tallon Peak, Robertson Peak, “The Dog”, Morin Peak, and the South Peak of the Livingstone Range.
 On the distant right are the Porcupine Hills.